One of the things I regret as a smartphone lover is the lack of options. The undeniable duopoly that exists with Android and Apple still bothers me.

 It is a simple fact that cheap Android smartphones do not offer the best experience in the world as they try to do everything that the most expensive Android phone works to do with much less hardware capacity.

 The KaiOS smartphone would not have this problem because, from day one, the platform was designed to maximize limited hardware.
-From a computer point of view, I would consider an economical phone as a $ 300 laptop.

 If that day arrives, smartphone users can hope to have more options.
 If KaiOS decides to remain the dominant force on cell phones, that’s fine, and the business will succeed.